Dando18/Dando18.github.io/_posts/2020-09-03-digital-librarian-part-0.md

 Second, up-scaling the text and using a super-resolution network could help the OCR, which struggled a lot with small font sizes on some books.
 There has been some recent work by Wang, et. al. on super-resolution scaling for text, which could greatly improve the accuracy of the OCR pipeline stage [[4](https://arxiv.org/abs/1909.07113), [5](https://arxiv.org/abs/2005.03341)].
 Getting this up-and-running, however, seems to be non-trivial.

-## To be continued...

-In the next post, now that the hard part is done, I will describe porting this to mobile and building a nice interface for selecting and viewing information about books.